 “For me to have a glass of it every day you’d have to make that your sole foraging pursuit,” he explains.

-“Let me get this straight: You wouldn’t even want any Boletus edulis?”
-I argue, since he prizes the wild porcini so.
+“Let me get this straight: You wouldn’t even want any porcini?”
+I argue, since he prizes the wild mushroom so.

-Not to be confused with the sticky red currants or purple gooseberries that also abound in the Colorado high country, the currants I used to infuse the boozes four months ago were the big, shiny black berries of a low-lying spineless Ribes—what I think to be wild northern black currant (Ribes americanum) as described by Kershaw et. al. (1998) in Plants of the Rocky Mountains but not the same as the popular European variety (Ribes nigrum).
+Not to be confused with the sticky red currants or purple gooseberries that also abound in the Colorado high country, the currants I used to infuse the boozes four months ago were the big, shiny black berries of a low-lying spineless Ribes—the trailing black currant Ribes laxiflorum, which is a different species though similar in flavor to the European Ribes nigrum.

-We collected a bunch late in fall, handfuls at a time, on our hands and knees in the underbrush of a shaded mountainside valley next to the ruins of a miner’s cabin in high elevation Fairplay, Colorado.
+We collected a bunch late in fall, handfuls at a time, on our hands and knees in the underbrush of a shady mountain valley next to the ruins of a miner’s cabin above Fairplay, Colorado.

-Europeans were among Colorado’s early miners, so at first I thought my find might be a cultivated variety, especially since the currants fruit so profusely in proximity to the dilapidated cabin.
+Europeans were among Colorado’s early miners, so at first I thought my find might be a cultivated variety, especially since the currants fruit so profusely in proximity to the cabin.
+But it is in fact a native species that occurs here in a limited range along the Continental Divide.

-In Wild Edible Plants of Western North America (1970, 1975), however, Donald Kirk explains that “the various Ribes species are the alternate host to the White Pine Blister Rust, the most deadly fungus disease of Western White Pine, and other 5 needle pines…” For this reason, currant cultivation was widely banned throughout the United States’ early history, and even native species were targeted for eradication.
-While black currant cultivation is beginning to catch on in places, restrictions on growing it remain to this day in a number of U.S. states.
+Various species of Ribes can serve as alternate hosts to pine blister rust, a fungal disease that is deadly to many pines.
+For this reason, currant cultivation was widely banned throughout the United States’ early history, and even native species were targeted for eradication.
+While black currant (R. nigrum) cultivation is beginning to catch on in places, restrictions on growing it remain to this day in a number of U.S. states.

 Intoxicating Liquid Currant Candy

-Our black currant vodka was good straight up, but that’s not how we drink, so I mixed a basic cocktail with club soda and simple syrup.
+Our black currant vodka was good straight up, but I liked it better mixed into a basic cocktail with club soda and simple syrup.
 “Mmm,” Gregg said, calling it a “fruity drink” while acknowledging the strong and distinctive flavor of the currants.
 It’s too bad I only made a pint because we downed our drinks fast and then he helped himself to a second one, polishing off the batch in an evening.

 The next night I dipped into the black currant brandy.
 Now that’s the stuff with which my current currant dreams are flavored.
 A sucker for sweet liqueurs, I added a few tablespoons of simple syrup to a shot of the wild red-purple brandy and served it over crushed ice.